KOBENDigital/Iconic/README.md

 ### Iconic Configuration
 On the Packages Configuration property, click the Add button.
 This will display a new form that you will use to configure your new font package.
 1. Enter the name for your package
 2. Create your selector.
-This will use regex to extract your icons from the font package.
+This will use regex to extract your icons css from the font package.
-3. Select your icons source file.
-More info below.
+3. Source file path.
+This file will contains the specific configuration for each icon.
+   To extract the rules the previous regex rule will be used.
-3. Path to your font package css file.
-This file will be used only on the backoffice.
+4. Path to your font package css file.
     * You can use absolute paths: http:\\www.yoursite.com\sytles\fonts\my-font-package.css.
 This allows you to use external files, like the ones from a CDN.
-    * Or relative to the root: \styles\fonts\my-font-package.css
+    * Or relative to the root: \styles\fonts\my-font-package.css This file will be loaded in the head of your backoffice and will affect the whole view so be careful of what you load there.
+Check the Known Issues section for some more info.

- 4. Template.
+5. Template.
 This will be the template your icon will be based on.
-You can use the value {icon} as placeholder for your icon specific css rule.
-For instance =, for Font Awesome you should enter something like: <i class="fa {icon}"></i>
+You can use the value {icon} as placeholder for your icon specific rule.
+For instance, for Font Awesome you should enter something like: <i class="fa {icon}"></i>
- 5. Click *Add Package* to add the configuration to your packages listing.
+6. Click *Add Package* to add the configuration to your packages listing.
 Before adding the package, Iconic will extract the css rules from the file using the regex selector.
 Some checking is ran that will let you know if something went wrong with your configuration.

 <img src="https://github.com/KOBENDigital/Iconic/blob/master/Documentation/addPackage.png" width="600" alt="Add package" >